-Candidates must log on and report to the tAMC team in attendance no later than the time advised in the examination schedule.
+Candidates must arrive at the Test Centre for in-person examinations, or log in as requested for the online examination, and report to the AMC team in attendance no later than the time advised in the examination schedule.

 Once candidates have reported, they will be required to remain, under the direction of the administrative staff, until the examination session concludes.

-Due to the multi-station structure of the examination, candidates logging in late will not be permitted to commence the examination.
+Due to the multi-station structure of the examination, candidates who arrive or log in late will not be permitted to commence the examination.